billpmurphy/billpmurphy.github.io/_posts/2015-08-25-scikit-learn.md

 ---
 layout: post
-title: scikit-learn: Which classifier is the most popular?
+title: Which scikit-learn classifier is the most popular?
 ---

 [scikit-learn](http://scikit-learn.org/stable/) is the most popular machine